hugsy/gef/docs/commands/scan.md

 [...]
 ```

-`scan` requires two arguments, the first is the memory section that will be
-searched and the second is what will be searched for.
-The arguments are grepped
-against the processes memory mappings (just like [vmmap](./vmmap.md)
-to determine the memory ranges to search.
+### Advanced Needle/Haystack syntax ###

-To check mappings without a path associated, an address range (start-end) can be used.
+To check mappings without a path associated, an address range (start-end) can
+be used.
+Note that ranges don't include whitespaces.

 ![scan-address](https://i.imgur.com/ExJC2p7.png)